sensu/sensu-docs/content/sensu-core/2.0/guides/create-read-only-user.md

 ---

 ## What is RBAC?
 **Role-Based Access Control** (RBAC) is Sensu's local user management system.
-RBAC currently supports the management of users and permissions with Organizations, Environments, Roles, and Users.
+RBAC currently supports the management of users and permissions with *organizations*, *environments*, *roles*, and *users*.
 Support for external directories (such as LDAP) will be available in a future release.

 ## Why use RBAC
 RBAC allows you to exercise fine-grained control over how Sensu users interact